 When dogs inhale through their nostrils, scent particles or molecules transmit to the dog’s brain for processing.
 Some even believe that dogs can measure the passage of time through their noses.
 One study suggests that dogs know when it’s time for their parents to come home from the smells or movement of odors in the house.
 The longer their pet parent is gone, the less of their scent is present, meaning it must be time for them to return home.

-Besides the nostrils, a dog has another chamber in the nasal cavity used for deciphering scent codes.
-The vomeronasal organ, or Jacobson Organ, is on the roof of the mouth (near the back).
-It detects pheromones that influence social behavior.
-You can watch a dog sniffing and see Jacobson’s organ in use by the slack jaw and mouth breathing.
-Cats are good ones for this; they open their mouths wider and usually look disgusted when using their Jacobson organ.
+Dogs have another chamber in their nasal cavity to decipher scent codes called the vomeronasal organ, or Jacobson Organ.
+This is a special organ on the roof of the mouth that detects pheromones that influence social behavior.
+You can watch a dog sniffing and see Jacobson’s organ in use by their slack jaw and mouth breathing.
+Cats can also do this; they open their mouths wider and usually look disgusted when using their Jacobson organ.
 That silly-looking expression is called the Flehmen Response.

 - Reproductive status